Mitsubishi Mirage: Fourth generation (1991; CA/CB/CC/CD)

 In October 1991, the fourth generation Mirage made its debut for the Japanese market alongside the related Lancer.
 Departing from the previous series, the new Mirage adopted a much rounder body shape — a change duplicated by much of the automotive industry in the early-1990s.
-As before, the Japanese Mirage lineup comprised the three-door hatchback (now called Mirage Cyborg) and sedan (now with a six-window glasshouse), plus a new coupé body type suffixed Asti.
-Lancer variants sold in Japan offered unique body variants — a four-windowed sedan and, from May 1992, a station wagon simply named Mitsubishi Libero.
-A turbocharged model named Libero GT was also available.
+As before, the Japanese Mirage lineup comprised the three-door hatchback and sedan (now with a six-window glasshouse), plus a new coupé body type suffixed Asti.
+The sportier Mirage lineup featured a tapered hood, elliptical headlamps and taillights, and a narrow single-port grille.

+Conversely, the Lancer sedan variant diverged with more angular styling characterized by the more upright design.
+The Lancer also featured re-shaped fenders, less rounded headlamps, larger taillights, a larger dual-port grille and retained a traditional four-window glasshouse body style.
+The Lancer lineup also expanded to include a station wagon/van, the Mitsubishi Libero, launched in May 1992.
 The Libero was sold as the Lancer Wagon in most export markets, where its introduction coincided with a small update for 1993, featuring new bumpers and adjustments to the engine lineup.
 The Lancer wagon was sold until 2003 in the Australian and New Zealand markets, primarily for fleet buyers.
 The wagon was still listed on a dealer website until 2012 in Belize.

+Naming of the various models for export was many and varied.
+The three-door was restricted to the Colt name, but the Mirage Asti coupé was often badged Lancer as well.
+With the sedan, export markets only retailed the four-window variation and occurred under the Lancer name like in Japan.